-As touted in the drug’s insert, Forteo “increases bone mineral density and bone strength.”
+As touted on the drug’s insert, Forteo “increases bone mineral density and bone strength.”

 Many unanswered questions

 But the puzzling catch with Forteo is that the way in which it works remains a mystery.
 This is openly acknowledged by its maker, pharmaceutical giant Eli Lilly and Company.
-As explained in the drug’s brochure, “the role of PTH in control of bone mass is still not really understood” and that “intermittent spikes of PTH, such as given by daily injection, will cause more increase in bone formation than in bone resorption… This has been shown in rats.”
+The drug’s brochure states that “the role of PTH in control of bone mass is still not really understood” and that “intermittent spikes of PTH, such as given by daily injection, will cause more increase in bone formation than in bone resorption… This has been shown in rats.”